How to copy, paste, and cut on a Mac in 2025

-Find answers to these and other questions on the subject of copy and paste on Apple below.
+Find answers to these and other questions about copy and paste on Apple below.

 Copy, paste, and cut on Mac